Audiobooks Today: You’ve had an interesting life so far, to be as young as you are. What experiences have shaped you most as a writer?

 A: I really like Scott Brick a lot – he’s done a terrific job for me.
-He did great work on The Crime Writer.
+He does great work.

 Q: You also write for Marvel and for films.
 What do you most enjoy about those, and what’s different or most difficult?

 A: Film is terrific because it makes you use your brain in different ways.
 Everything must be lean, visual, teased out in dialogue.
 There’s a real efficiency to screenwriting that can be really rewarding when you hit your stride.
 With the comics, it’s three-fold.
 1) Instant production 2) Amazing art and artists.
 3) You get to play with the best toys in the sandbox.